zammad/zammad-admin-documentation/system/integrations/i-doit.rst

 ^^^^^^^^^^^^^^

 .. figure:: /images/system/integrations/i-doit/i-doit-demo.gif
-   :alt: Zammad integration in i-doit’s device view
+   :alt: Zammad integration in i-doit's device view
    :align: center

-i-doit’s ticket system integration gives you a way to see all the tickets for a given device without ever leaving i-doit.
+i-doit's ticket system integration gives you a way to see all the tickets for a given device without ever leaving i-doit.
 (See our `user documentation`_ to learn how it works in practice).